ibm-cloud-docs/vpc/limitations.md

 # Limitations
 {: #limitations}

-Limitations might be changing during the early access program as we add capabilities, so feel free to check back from time to time.
+Limitations might change as capabilities are added, so feel free to check back from time to time.
 {:shortdesc}

 ## General restrictions
 {: #general-restrictions}

-The following features are not supported, including all properties associated with these features:
+* The following features are not supported, including all properties associated with these features:
-* Network ACLs (a fixed default NACL policy will be enforced instead)
-* LBaaS
-* VPNaaS
   * Classic peering (also known as Classic Access)
+  * Network ACLs (access control lists)
   * Shares
+  * Load balancers
+  * VPNs (virtual private networks)

-The following concepts are not supported:
+* The following concepts are not supported:
-* Tags
-* IPv6
+  * IPV6
   * Secondary IP addresses
-* CRNs (Exception: Volumes include CRNs via RSOS.)
+  * CRNs (Exception: Volumes include CRNs via RSOS)

+* Virtual server instance name change: If you update the name of a virtual server, the name change may not appear consistently in different areas of the {{site.data.keyword.cloud_notm}} console.
+For example, the virtual server name change might not be reflected in the {{site.data.keyword.cloud_notm}} console, or on the billing invoice, yet it appears correctly in the user's list of running instances.

 ## Network restrictions
 {: #network-restrictions}

 * Multi-zone regions:
-  * Virtual server instances can communicate over the private network only with instances in the same zone and VPC.
-Instances can communicate with instances in other zones in the same VPC over the public internet only.
   * A security group can be configured in a single zone only.
   * A security group can’t reference another security group in a different zone in the same region.

 * Bring Your Own IP:
   * Address prefixes must be within one of the "private" address ranges defined in RFC1918.
   * Address prefixes can't be configured in the IBM Cloud console.

-* Limited network QoS.
-Network QoS is policed on TX only.
-RX is not policed.
+* Network billing is currently disabled.

+* Multiple Virtual Network Interface Controllers: Only one Virtual Network Interface Controller is allowed for each virtual server instance.
+Currently, only the primary Virtual Network Interface Controller (VNIC) Ethernet 0 (eth0) works for a virtual server.

 ## Compute restrictions
 {: #compute-restrictions}

+* The following images are not supported:
-* Red Hat Enterprise Linux images are not supported.
+  * Red Hat Enterprise Linux
+  * Windows
 * Every profile has a network performance value of 2 Gbps per vCPU, with a cap of 80 Gbps.
 * Each network interface has a network performance cap of 16 Gbps.
 You might need to attach multiple network interfaces to your virtual server instance to optimize network performance.